Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 - **Effective Communication Protocols:** Establish robust communication protocols to ensure accurate information exchange between project team members.
 Encourage open communication and regular team meetings to address issues promptly.
 - **Human Factors Training:** Incorporate training on human factors and error prevention techniques for all project personnel.
 Educate team members on recognizing and mitigating the influence of fatigue, stress, and other factors on performance.
 (See [Section 9.
 Training and Awareness](#9-training-and-awareness))
 - **Ergonomic Design of Tools and Workspaces:** Design inspection and maintenance tools and workspaces to minimize physical strain and fatigue.
 Ensure that workstations are comfortable and conducive to sustained concentration.
-- **Double-Check Systems:** Implement double-check procedures where critical calculations and decisions are reviewed by a second qualified individual before approval.
+- **Double-Check Systems:** Implement double-check procedures where critical calculations, inspections, and decisions are reviewed by a second qualified individual before approval.
 - **Automation and Technology:** Leverage automated systems and advanced technologies to reduce the reliance on manual processes, minimizing the potential for human error.
 - **Feedback and Reporting Mechanisms:** Encourage team members to report errors and near-misses without fear of retribution.
 Use these reports to identify trends and implement corrective actions.